My shopping cart

 Once all student questions are answered, each team dreams up possible solutions, decides on one model and sketches the design in their science notebooks, labeling the landing pad parts and the brick sizes they will use.
 Teams then get their bricks and start building!

 With the landing pads built, it’s time to test the designs.
 Students don their safety glasses and grab the drone controls.
 Their goal: lift off from their brick landing pad and land back on it.
 As they fly, students record data in a flight log in their science notebooks, writing down the date, flight number, flight duration and any notes about their performance.

 Once each student has made an attempt at a successful flight, everyone comes back to debrief, evaluating their level of success.
 Questions to pose at this time include: “How well did each group meet the engineering criteria?
 Were groups able to lift off and land the drone back on their launchpads?
 Would anyone want to redesign their launchpad with the experience they have now?
 What would you change?”

 In order to make note of their reflections, students create a plus/delta chart, writing a list of things that went well and things they would like to change.
 Everyone shares what they’ve learned before coming back for a redesign.
 By repeating the process of engineering design, students learn how to optimize their landing pads and get a framework for creating future inventions of their choice.

 Ready, Set, Drone!

-Want to bring engineering to life?
-Check out the Discover: The World of Robotics, Physics and Engineering Webinar where our experienced hosts lead you on a deep dive into all things robotics, engineering, physics and more!
+To bring engineering to life check out Discover: The World of Robotics, Physics and Engineering Webinar where our experienced hosts lead you on a deep dive into all things robotics, engineering, physics and more!

 For custom STEAM solutions, contact a STEMbassador at (800) 429-3110 or firstname.lastname@example.org